Table of Contents

 |MHC class I

 HLA-DQ8 and HLA-DQ2

-In the same way, not all people afflicted with an autoimmune disease have higher counts of HLA polymorphisms when compared to healthy individuals.
-This is where variants in the genes coding for phenotypes that might work along with other risk factors come in.
+Not all people afflicted with an autoimmune disease have higher counts of HLA polymorphisms compared with healthy individuals.
+This is because variants in the gene coding for phenotypes that might work along with other risk factors come into play.
 These alleles are usually involved in the regulation of lymphocyte production, differentiation, and maturation.

-Although somewhat rare compared to polymorphisms, single-gene abnormalities can be very pervasive and can readily manifest in individuals carrying the mutations.
-Most of the time, these mutations affect the mechanisms involved in tolerance and lymphocyte regulation.
-In specific, these Mendelian abnormalities can cause alterations in central tolerance, production of regulatory T helper lymphocytes, anergy and in peripheral deletion of autoimmune B and T lymphocytes.
+Although somewhat rare compared with polymorphisms, single-gene abnormalities can be pervasive and readily manifest in individuals carrying the mutations.
+Most of the time, however, these mutations affect the mechanisms involved in tolerance and lymphocyte regulation.
+These Mendelian abnormalities can cause alterations in central tolerance, production of regulatory T helper lymphocytes, anergy, and aid in the peripheral deletion of autoimmune B and T lymphocytes.

-Autoimmunity can take on various forms in various locations in the body.
-It has been known to manifest itself on the blood components (red blood cells and platelets); the kidney and lungs, endocrine glands, muscles, connective tissues, nervous system, and the gastrointestinal tract, among others.
+Autoimmunity can take various forms in various locations in the body.
+It manifests in blood components (red blood cells and platelets), the kidney and lungs, endocrine glands, muscles, connective tissues, nervous system, and the gastrointestinal tract, among other areas.

 |Rheumatoid arthritis||Inflamed joints|